 After using your CRM to collect data on these dynamic experiences, you now have a high-quality pool of engaged candidates to interview, already pre-vetted on key soft skills.
 Rejected candidates are not forgotten – the CCE model moves them back to the talent network and continuously nurtures those connections.

 CCE is the key to building meaningful candidate relationships for life.
-Through facilitating ongoing engagement, these incredible experiences with candidates not only build diverse and highly skilled workforces, but a community of loyal customers as well.
+Through facilitating ongoing candidate engagement, these incredible experiences with talent not only build diverse and highly skilled workforces, but a community of loyal customers as well.

 “Ongoing engagement creates a network of extremely engaged talent that will jump at the opportunity to work at your company.”– Charles Mah, Chief Customer Officer at iCIMS

-At GoodTime, our full hiring solution elevates your team’s ability to connect with and win top talent at scale.
-Learn more about Hire here.
+At GoodTime, our automated interview scheduling solution elevates your hiring team’s ability to connect with and win top talent at scale (and save your team major time and money along the way).